 The Ugly: The aggressive nature of zoysia can also be labeled invasive.
 Be prepared to deal with picky neighbors, should your zoysia lawn spread into their property. zoysia grass is also prone to thatch problems, therefore routine annual de-thatching and aerification are required.
 Here in the Midwest, zoysia seed has a difficult time establishing because of our cool soil temperatures.
 Thus, most people who choose zoysia grass must plant it in plugs or sod during the summer months.
 This can get pricey.
 And lastly, zoysia grass sometimes takes two to three years to fill out and reach the desired density.
 It may be low maintenance, but if immediate results are what you want, zoysia grass may not be for you.

-See Related: How till Zoysia and Bermuda Grass
+See Related: How to kill Zoysia and Bermuda Grass